Want to be on the first page of Google? It’s not as hard as you might think as long as you understand a few SEO basics.

 Like everything in life, there are no guarantees with Google.
 However, we put together a few quick tips to clear up the most common issues that might prevent you from getting organic traffic.

 If you’re stuck on page two and don’t know why, it’s time to take a hard look at the following list.
 Wanna dig deeper?
-Read through out our website health checklist for a more complete analysis of technical issues.
+Read through out our SEO checklist for a more complete analysis of technical issues.